Ali-GreenHeart/contact-application-react.js/README.md

 clone and just type: npm install && npm start

 you should open front on port 3000 and nest.js stuffs on 3002.

+soon:
+1. details page
+2.  edit, delete on details page
+3. other stuffs ( which not in my head yet )